-Prior to commencing a bio-decontamination cycle of any target enclosure the individual responsible for decontaminating the Enclosure (the "Cycle Manager") must ensure that he / she has adequate and current training and in liaison with the appropriate parties (e.g. the building manager, or supervisor of the proposed Enclosure) a bio-decontamination protocol has been established.
+Prior to commencing a bio-decontamination cycle of the Enclosure the individual responsible for decontaminating the Enclosure (the "Cycle Manager") must ensure that he / she has adequate and current training and in liaison with the appropriate parties (e.g. the building manager, or supervisor of the proposed Enclosure) a bio-decontamination protocol has been established.
 This should cover all aspects of the bio-decontamination cycle and may include, but not be limited to:

 - Health and safety considerations;

 - monitoring points and frequency,

 - o an evacuation plan,

 - any impact on existing evacuation plans (i.e. will isolation of the target enclosure impact on an active fire escape),

-- o target area signage,

 - emergency procedures,

-- PPE required for pre-cycle entry,

-- PPE required for post cycle entry.

 - Practical considerations;

 - o ventilation configuration within the target area,

 - o power requirements,

 - o access to the target area,

 - o biological indicator regime, if any, and location plan,

-- o equipment location plan,
+- equipment location plan,

-- o sealing of the target area,

-- Any changes to the fabric of the building or ventilation system since the previous bio-decontamination cycle was performed.

 The BCP should be comprehensive and may ultimately take the format of a checklist to ensure that every necessary task has been completed by the Cycle Manager.
-The BCP should relate to the Enclosure and be appropriately detailed, although the contents of the BCP will by necessity vary with the relative complexity of the Enclosure and the frequency of the bio-decontamination.
-The aim of the BCP is to ensure that each bio-decontamination cycle is run in a safe, considered and efficient manner - and may also form part of a validation process where consistency and repeatability are important.
+The BCP should relate to the Enclosure and be appropriately detailed.
+The aim of the BCP is to ensure that each biodecontamination cycle is run in a safe, considered and efficient manner - and may also form part of a validation process where consistency and repeatability are important.